vercel/next.js/docs/advanced-features/open-telemetry.md

 Next.js supports OpenTelemetry, which is platform agnostic.
 You can change your observability provider without changing your code.
 Read [Official OpenTelemetry docs](https://opentelemetry.io/docs/) for more information about OpenTelemetry and how it works.

-Firstly you need to install required packages:
+To get started, you must install the required packages:

 ```bash
 npm install @opentelemetry/api @opentelemetry/exporter-trace-otlp-http @opentelemetry/resources @opentelemetry/sdk-trace-base @opentelemetry/semantic-conventions